-Privacy & Cookies
+Privacy and Cookies Policy

-Pinnacle Insurance plc (trading as helpucover)
+- Pinnacle Insurance plc (trading as helpucover and Everypaw)

-Cardif Pinnacle Insurance Management Services plc (trading as Everypaw)
+- Pinnacle Insurance Management Services plc

 Where necessary, further information may be provided to you when you apply for, purchase, renew or make a claim in relation to a specific insurance product or service.

-- education and employment information (e.g. level of education, type of employment, employer's name)
+- education and employment information (e.g. level of education, type of employment, employer's name);

 - CCTV (e.g. where you visit our premises);

-- data relating to your participation in competition and promotional activities? (e.g. date of participation, your answers, your pictures and the type of prizes)
+- data relating to your participation in competition and promotional activities (e.g. date of participation, your answers, your pictures and the type of prizes);

-- data necessary to prevent insurance fraud, money laundering and terrorist financing
+- data necessary to prevent insurance fraud, money laundering and terrorist financing.

 Where necessary and subject to your explicit consent, we may collect the following special categories of data for the reasons stated below:

-- biometric data: (e.g. voice recognition)
+- biometric data: (e.g. voice recognition);

 - health data: data that is required to underwrite your insurance cover or to process your claim.